 - Clean training shoes

-The only item of school uniform that must have the school badge/logo are the school blazer and the jumper.
-Badges can be purchased from the School Offices.
+The only items of school uniform that must have the school badge/logo are the school blazer and the school tie.
+Blazer badges and school ties can be purchased from the School Offices.

 School logos on PE/Games kit is optional.

-PE/Games kit can be purchased from major sports retailers and locally from:
+Bespoke uniform items can be purchased locally from:

 Procedures in terms of non-compliance

 The standards we have set out are an attempt to achieve the outlined aims above.
 They have been set in an attempt to strike a balance between common sense and enforceability.